noctoid/daothon/README.md

 - Voting

   As the DAI is distributed at the first second of an event, the voting process lasts for the whole session.
-People will vote their interested projects by <> and <>.
-And people can even short sale the projects, which could make the event more interesting and let people have a brilliant playground to try out their ideas with stablecoins!
+People will vote their interested projects by quadratic voting; And people can even short sale the projects, which could make the event more interesting and let people have a brilliant playground to try out their ideas with stablecoins!

 - Award

+  By the refined voting process, the selected projects and people would benefit alot: the bounty and the award will be given in a nother way.

 - Incubation

+  With high notability and support, the projects will have better expectation during incubation, at least they may have better chance to have a community and resources of funding.

 ## New Categorization of Participants
 To evaluate a participant's contribution based on the abilities, we introduced definition of roles as follows.
 A participant can have multiple roles at one time.
 The concept of these roles will not only display on the participants' profiles as markers, but also a way of categorizing the contributes in various aspects: